diodel-agr/MCTS-Othello/README.md

 ## DONE
 - make the ui update after bot move automated.
 Done for all game types.
 - the score does not update after the player places a piece.

+## SOMETHING...
+The subscribe method should start the thread which will then update the ui.